sam-snarr/crypto/README.md

 # crypto
-Encrypt, decrypt, and decipher affine cipers from the command line
+Encrypt, decrypt, and decipher affine ciphers from the command line